-The invitation to attend the re-entry meeting will be communicated via telephone and in writing, usually via email.
-Re-entry meetings are short, taking less than 10 minutes, and led by the Deputy Principal attending with the student and their parent/s.
+The invitation to attend the re-entry meeting will be communicated via telephone and in writing, on the suspension letter.
+Re-entry meetings are short, typically taking less than 15 minutes, and are led by a member of the leadership team.